 |What should I know as a transfer student?||

-You will be studying a wide array of specializations in philosophy (including philosophy and law or philosophy and religion), taking some of the most interesting and rewarding courses in your time at SF State.
-We encourage you to speak to an advisor to help you choose courses that best fit your interests and keep you on track to finish your degree.
+We love to meet with students, so we encourage you to speak to an advisor to help you choose courses that best fit your interests and keep you on track to finish your degree.
 Until you do that, however, we can make some recommendations for course selection.

-Other courses that are good to take in your first semester as a third-year student are PHIL 301 Ancient Philosophy, PHIL 303 Modern Philosophy, PHIL 321 Being & Knowing and PHIL 450 Ethics.
+Other courses that are good to take in your first semester as a transfer student are PHIL 303 Modern Philosophy and PHIL 450 Ethics.

-Many upper-division Philosophy courses also fulfill GE requirements.
+Many upper-division Philosophy and Religion courses also fulfill GE requirements.
 You can double-count these courses toward both GE and your major!

-We also have Philosophy courses in some of the hard-to-find areas of SF State Studies:
+We also have Philosophy and Religion courses in some of the hard-to-find areas of SF State Studies: